Liverpool vs Bologna

 Liverpool

-After initially going behind following a goal from Christian Pulisic [3’], Liverpool rallied to a 3-1 comeback win against AC Milan on UCL MD 1.
+After initially going behind following a goal from Christian Pulisic in the 3rd minute, Liverpool rallied to a 3-1 comeback win against AC Milan on UCL Matchday 1.
 Despite frayed nerves, the convincing victory came after a shock 1-0 defeat to Nottingham Forest.
-That loss was Liverpool’s only defeat in five games across all competitions [LWWWW], with their latest result being the weekend’s 2-1 win over Wolves.

-Arne Slot has since settled into life as Liverpool boss.
-Back-to-back UCL wins will further boost his credentials as he looks to fill the big boots of his predecessor, Jurgen Klopp.
+That loss was Liverpool’s only defeat in five games across all competitions, with their latest result being the weekend’s 2-1 win over Wolves.
+Arne Slot has since settled into life as Liverpool boss, and back-to-back UCL wins will further boost his credentials as he looks to fill the big boots of his predecessor, Jurgen Klopp.

 A 4—2—3—1 formation with Darwin Núñez, who missed the weekend’s game due to illness, is anticipated in attack against Bologna.
 Cody Gakpo, Mohamed Salah, and Dominik Szoboszlai could feature in attack right behind the Uruguayan.
 Harvey Elliott is the only confirmed absentee for this fixture.